My First Blog Post

 I’ll be documenting my learning journey, building small tools, and sharing reflections on how design affects how we think, feel, and remember.

-This site will also be a journal — a living project, where both the content and the site itself evolve over time.
+This site will also be a journal.
+It will be a living project, where both the content and the site itself evolve over time.
 A visual trace of my own learning arc, written not just in words, but in hue and shade.

 Next Steps